Lisa-Hauschild/Gebrauchsanweisung/Readme.md

 My current working patterns are ...
 •	Different, I like to work with people, but also alone while listening to music, eating and stretching
-•	I need breaks but I also don’t
+•	I need breaks but I also don’t mind pulling through if needed or having an all-nighter if really needed, coffee is life

 I prefer communicating in these ways ...
 •	via zoom, slack, text messages anything, just specify the method and speak or write